Middlebury Shield

 A. General Information

 Informal resolution is a voluntary option that does not involve a hearing process.
-Informal resolution may be used in Title IX Sexual Harassment matters in which a formal complaint has been filed by a complainant or signed by the CRTIX Coordinator.
+Informal resolution may be used in Title IX Sexual Harassment matters in which a formal complaint has been filed by a Reporting Individual or signed by the CRTIX Coordinator.

 The CRTIX Coordinator will assess the request for informal resolution in light of factors such as, but not limited to, the severity of the alleged violation and the potential risks to campus community members posed by the reported misconduct.
 Middlebury will only proceed with an informal resolution process if both parties provide their voluntary, written consent to initiate the informal resolution process.
 Middlebury will not offer or facilitate an informal resolution process in matters that involve allegations that an employee committed Title IX Sexual Harassment against a student.